 END YOUR SALUTATION WITH A COMMA, THEN START AFRESH

 With letters and emails, there is a quirk.
-The salutation most often ends with a comma.
-The next sentence (which starts below the salutation) starts with a capital letter as though the salutation wasn't there.
+Even when your salutation ends with a comma, the next sentence (which starts below the salutation) starts with a capital letter.
+(It is as though the salutation did not exist.)
 For example: